Links on SoundGuys may earn us a commission. Learn more.

-- Anyone that wants a good sounding smart speaker.
+- Anyone that wants smart speaker that sounds good.
 Most smart speakers sound average at best, and the ones that actually sound good are huge.
 The Uxbridge Voice bridges that gap nicely offering good sound in a compact size.

 - People who already have another Marshall smart speaker.
-You can add this speaker to a group for muiltiroom audio.
+You can add this speaker to a group for multi-room audio.

 What’s it like to use the Marshall Uxbridge Voice?